sanamedio/log-of-learning/notes-21-oct-2018.md

     - Mapping ```tp_as_mapping```: getitem, setitem etc.
     - Sequence ```tp_as_sequence```
         - "fast" sequence, can be used in C for performance
-        - "fast" sequence is aware of internals so it does better than generic sequence interface calls
+        - "fast" sequence is aware of internals so it does better than generic sequence interface calls, for objects which expose sequence protocol
 - Sounds like Python and C are very closely related the way this implementation is done.
 We created memory structures in C and Python is kind of a abstraction over C to manipulate them with easier interface.